nmattei/cmps6790/_projects/Project1/Project1.md

 For Questions 1 and 2 of Part 2, follow the instructions there.  **Be sure to use Markdown cells to properly document and discuss what you are coding in the notebook.**

 For Question 3 of part 2 provide:
-1. A short description (2 sentences) of what the intent of your plot is (think in terms of our discussion and notebooks on how we show variation, co-variation in terms of summary statistics like central trend, spread, skew etc.),
+1. A short description (2 sentences) of what the intent of your plots are (think in terms of our discussion and notebooks on how we show variation, co-variation in terms of summary statistics like central trend, spread, skew etc.),
 2. code to produce your plot,
 3. a short text description of your plot, and
 4. a sentence or two of interpretation of your plot (again think of variation, co-variation, etc.).